MiniZinc/libminizinc/README.txt

 * Windows *
-After compilation, the minisearch binary file is in the build/Release directory and you can find MiniSearch examples in the directory: tests/minisearch/regression_tests/.
+After compilation, the minisearch binary file is in the build\Release directory and you can find MiniSearch examples in the directory: tests\minisearch\regression_tests.
 You can run an example with your FlatZinc solver <fzn-solver.exe> by typing, for instance

-cd build/Release
+cd build\Release
 minisearch.exe --solver <fzn-solver.exe> ..\tests\minisearch\regression_tests\golomb_lns.mzn

 Note that you also have to set the MiniZinc standard library path
-$MZN_STDLIB_DIR to share/minizinc/ since it contains the MiniSearch builtin definitions.
+$MZN_STDLIB_DIR to share\minizinc since it contains the MiniSearch builtin definitions.
 You can also manually set the stdlib path by adding the --stdlib-dir option to calling minisearch: